AARP Hearing Center

 When you think about a total body exercise program, your balance might not be top of mind.

-But balance is crucial for mobility and daily living activities, says Karl B. Fields, M.D., a sports medicine and family medicine physician at Cone Health in Greensboro, North Carolina.
+But balance is crucial for mobility and daily living activities, says Dr. Karl B. Fields, a sports medicine and family medicine physician at Cone Health in Greensboro, North Carolina.

 Balance exercises also improve stability and reduce the risk of falls.
-That’s especially important for older adults who face a higher risk of falls.
-More than one in four people age 65 and older fall each year, according to the Centers for Disease Control and Prevention.
+That’s especially important for older adults, as falls are the leading cause of injury in people 65 and older; 1 in 4 in that age group fall every year, according to the Centers for Disease Control and Prevention.

 #1 Exercise Series